Information on Bulbils

 What is a bulbil?

-You may see that for some garlic varieties, I offer bulbils for sale.
+On some occasions, I offer bulbils for sale.
 What are bulbils- can you plant them, can you eat them?
 I’ll answer that all with a simple “yes” to start and then offer some caveats.

 First off, botanically, they are still not true seed, just like a clove isn’t.
 They’re asexual- a clone of the mother plant.
 Like a clove, they are scientifically speaking, a specialized storage leaf of the plant.
 They form at the tops of scapes, which is the hard stem of a hardneck garlic.
 Scapes are usually removed to let the plant focus on making a larger bulb size, but if given the chance, the top of the scape opens up to reveal the bulbils.

-As far as planting goes, that’s where their true value comes in.
+As far as planting goes, that’s where their best value comes in.
 Each garlic subfamily has a different bulbil strategy.
-Asiatics and Turbans make as few as 5 to 7 bulbils per plant, and they’re proportionately large.
-Rocamboles are similar at 7-10 bulbils.
-Porcelain opt to make a couple 100 tiny bulbils.
+Some garlic types make as few as 5 to 7 bulbils per plant, and they’re proportionately large.
+Other types can make a couple hundred super tiny bulbils- and of course, any number in between.
 The larger-bulbilled varieties can produce a multi-cloved bulb in that first season.
 Smaller bulbils, or more crowded bulbils, are more likely to make a round, the name for a bulb when it fails to get the signal to “clove out” and split itself into multiple viable cloves.
-A round, coincidentally, is also completely edible (in fact there is some Asian cuisine built around using rounds) and some of the best planting stock there is, since it’s essentially a megaclove dedicated to one single mission- doing a better job than last year!
+A round is also completely edible- in fact there are some cuisines/recipes built around using rounds.
+Rounds are also some of the best planting stock there is, since it’s essentially a megaclove dedicated to one single mission- doing a better job than last year!

 So if you plant a larger bulbil, you can expect to get a small/medium bulb by harvest, or at worst, a rather large “round.”
-Plant a smaller bulbil, like a Porcelain’s, and it’s likely to make a medium sized round the first harvest, and by replanting that, you will get a multicloved bulb the second harvest.
+Plant a smaller bulbil, like that of a Porcelain variety, and it’s likely to make a medium sized round the first harvest, and by replanting that, you will get a multicloved bulb the second harvest.

 Here’s a chart to illustrate the power of bulbils-